MTurboComp, What Is it?

-What I would suggest is using a spectrum analyzer and analyze what your favorite compressor is doing, or a compressor you’re demoing and adjust MTurboComp to react the same way.
+What I would suggest is using a spectrum analyzer to analyze what your favorite compressor is doing, or a compressor you’re demoing and adjusting MTurboComp to react the same way.

 You can take this a step further and analyze a few compressors and take what you like about each and merge them into your custom compressor.